bhanusolanki45/UM-Task--3-Olympics-Data-Analysis-/README.md

 * Sport and discipline trends provide insight into which countries invest in which types of athletics.

-# ✅ Possible Applications
-* Can be used to build predictive models for future Olympics.

-* Useful for policy-making in sports funding and athlete development.

-* Insights can guide media content strategy for covering key sports and countries.

 # 🧠 Decisions & Recommendations